Issued: March 10, 2020

 In addition to the emergency declaration, the North Carolina Department of Health and Human Services (NCDHHS) is making several recommendations to slow the spread of COVID-19 and reduce the number of people infected.
 The measures were announced at a press conference today with Governor Cooper and members of the state’s Coronavirus Task Force.

 Partners will continue to share information, such as this guidance from SAMHSA and news from NCDHHS, to help providers ensure the best care for our members.
-Providers may send questions to their account specialist, to the Provider Network Help Desk or email email@example.com.
+Providers may send questions to their account specialist, to the Provider Network Contacts or email email@example.com.

 The following is an excerpt from NC DHHS’ March 10, 2020 press release: